anon-blue/anon.blue/README.txt

 tfuckintrustyouii iiiiiiiiiiiiiiiiiquestion everything
  eve you,andevegrubbing youand you and erything aromdnfodnfWAIT so is it just me or otther people ,  tttttt
-                          TRUMP              LOL jk
+                          TRUMP              LOL jk its all trash GO noles

-                                   You
+                                          u ya like jazz
-                                    are
+                   YUH                             CNN
-                                  doomed
+           pepe is ra
                                     You
                                      are
                                  impermanent